 Author Contributions

 Conceived and designed the experiments: KA AH MT IM BV SD.
 Performed the experiments: KA MT IM HW.
-Analyzed the data: KA AH MT IM ME HW HH UMZ BV SD.
-Wrote the paper: KA AH MT ME HW HH UMZ BV SD.
+Analyzed the data: KA MK AH MT IM ME HW HH UMZ BV SD.
+Wrote the paper: KA MK AH MT ME HW HH UMZ BV SD.
 All authors read and approved the final manuscript.

 Acknowledgments

 The authors kindly thank Dorothea Frenz, Berit Blendow, Maren Nerowski, Doris Butzlaff and Eva Lorbeer-Rehfeldt (Institute for Experimental Surgery, University of Rostock) and Igor Liebermann (Institute of Clinical Pharmacology, Stuttgart) for their excellent technical assistance.
+The authors thank Pablo Jaskowiak for helpful discussions.
 The study was supported by grants from the German Research Foundation to Kerstin Abshagen (AB 453/1-1), by the BMBF program “Virtual Liver” (Grants 0315755, 0315764) and by the Robert Bosch Foundation, Stuttgart, Germany.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 References